 Who goes?
 Meghan Markle has been spotted doing pilates classes at the Kensington branch.

 The term ‘gym’ doesn’t quite cut the mustard when it comes to KX.
-Pronounced ‘kicks’, this plush members club houses a gym, fitness studios, spa, clubroom, restaurant and juice bar, plus clinics offering physiotherapy and aesthetic medicine.
+Pronounced ‘kicks’, this plush members club houses a gym, fitness studios, a spa, clubroom, restaurant and juice bar, plus clinics offering physiotherapy and aesthetic medicine.
 All members have access to a detailed health analysis, measuring everything from body composition tests to DNA analysis.
 Forget communal water fountains: here members help themselves to free bottles of mineral water (you even get a choice of chilled or room temperature).
 The changing rooms, meanwhile, are better stocked than most people’s own bathrooms, with dressing gowns, slippers, make up remover, dry shampoo, perfume, hair straighteners and curlers all provided.
 You could easily spend a whole day at KX – and if you’re shelling out £595 a month on membership, why wouldn’t you?

 How much?
 Joining fee £2000, monthly membership £595.